V-SOUMYA/ML4SCI/Tak 1/task1.md

 ## Code walkthrough

-**Cell 1: Load data**
-Opens the HDF5 file from Google Drive and reads the first 5000 events.
-5000 is enough to train on and keeps things fast on Colab.

-**Cell 2: Normalize**
+The code is one continuous script.
+Here is what it does in order.

-Each channel is scaled to [0, 1] by dividing by its max value.
-Shape goes from `(5000, 125, 125, 3)` to `(5000, 3, 125, 125)` because PyTorch expects channels first.
+First it loads the HDF5 file from Google Drive and reads the first 5000 events.
+Each channel is then scaled to [0, 1] by dividing by its max value.
+The shape changes from `(5000, 125, 125, 3)` to `(5000, 3, 125, 125)` because PyTorch expects channels first.

-**Cell 3: Visualize raw events**
-Picks one gluon and one quark and plots all 3 channels side by side.
-Just to see what the data looks like before any training.
+One gluon and one quark are plotted across all 3 channels so you can see what the raw data looks like before training.

-**Cell 4: DataLoaders**
-Splits data into train, val, and test.
-Wraps them in DataLoaders so the model sees images in batches of 32 during training.
+The data is split into train, val, and test sets.
+DataLoaders feed the model images in batches of 32 during training.

-**Cell 5: Autoencoder model**
-Two parts:
+The autoencoder has two parts:
 - Encoder: 3 conv layers that shrink the image down to a 128-number vector
 - Decoder: rebuilds the image from those 128 numbers back to 125x125